Haneda Airport, previously known as Tokyo International Airport is one of the oldest airports in Japan, having been there since 1931.

 |Taxi||35 min||8,000 yen|

-Haneda Airport has a monorail which stops at the International Terminal, Terminal 1 and Terminal 2 before going onto Hamamatsuchō where you can connect to a commuter train.
+Haneda Airport has a monorail that stops at the International Terminal, Terminal 1 and Terminal 2 before going onto Hamamatsuchō where you can connect to a commuter train.

 You will find that the entrance to the monorail is clearly signposted in the arrivals hall of each terminal.